-- 1. A search or an arrest warrant;
+1. A search or an arrest warrant;

-- 2. Probable cause to believe a crime has been committed on school property or at a school function; or
+2. Probable cause to believe a crime has been committed on school property or at a school function; or

-- 3. Been invited by school officials.
+3. Been invited by school officials.

-If a police officer questions or searches a student on school property in the context of an official criminal investigation, the Principal or designee shall attempt to notify the student's parent.
-Whenever possible, the Principal or designee will also be present during any police questioning or search of a student on school property or at a school function.
+Before police officials are permitted to question or search any student on school property in the context of an official criminal investigation, the Principal or his or her designee shall first try to notify the student's parent to give the parent the opportunity to be present during the police questioning or search.
+If the student's parent cannot be contacted prior to the police questioning or search, the questioning or search shall not be conducted except pursuant to a warrant or to prevent a crime from being committed if there is probable cause to believe that one is in progress.
+The Principal or designee will also be present during any police questioning or search of a student on school property or at a school function.